Skip to content

 • Event Overview: Describes the object and content of the abnormal inspection event.

-• Host Details: View the main indicators of the host during the current restart period.
+• HOST Details: View key metrics of the HOST during the current restart period.

 image